CaesarSaladd/1800-202530_DTC12/README.md

 ## Technologies Used

 Example:
-- **Frontend**: HTML, CSS, JavaScript
+- **Frontend**: HTML, Tailwind CSS, JavaScript
 - **Build Tool**: [Vite](https://vitejs.dev/)
-- **Backend**: Firebase for hosting
+- **Backend**: Firebase for hosting and authentication
 - **Database**: Firestore
+- **API**: Google Maps and Places API

 ---

 ## Usage

-1. Open your browser and visit `http://localhost:3000`.
+1. Open your browser and visit `https://binge-94730.web.app/`.
-2. Browse the list of hiking trails displayed on the main page.
-3. Click the heart icon (or similar) to mark a trail as a favorite.
-4. View your favorite hikes in the favorites section.
+2. Log in or create an account.
+3. Browse nearby restaurants on the Search page using the live map and filters.
+4. Use the Swipe page to discover restaurants interactively.
+5. Swipe right to add a restaurant to Craves.
+6. Swipe left to remove it from your recommendations.
+7. View all saved restaurants in your Craves list.

 ---